Dust explosions (ATEX)

 Dust zone 20

-- An area in which an explosive dust atmosphere, in the form of a cloud of dust in air, is present continuously, or for long periods or frequently.
+- An area in which an explosive dust atmosphere, in the form of a cloud of dust in the air, is present continuously, for long periods or frequently.

 Dust zone 21